jimmccoy77/UDS101/README.md

 - [Intro to UDS Course](https://app.rippling.com/apps/RipplingLMS/employee/my-courses)

 **Final Note**:
-This lesson plan is designed to be interactive and hands-on, with participants actively following along and deploying Nginx in real-time.
-Completing this exercise will not only prepare you for more advanced tasks but also provide a solid foundation for understanding and working within the UDS ecosystem.
+This prework is designed to be self-paced and hands-on, with the goal of preparing you for more advanced tasks in the upcoming UDS 201 Live Workshop.
+Completing this exercise will provide a solid foundation for understanding and working within the UDS ecosystem.